mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

-Without list comprehension, the code will have to be in the following stretched out form.
+Without list comprehension, the code must be in the following stretched-out form.